Blockchains-Princeton/COS-ECE470-fa2022/Project8/README.md

 - In the UTXO model, check if the inputs to the transactions are not spent, i.e. exist in **State** (see below).
 Also, check that the values of inputs are not less than those of outputs.
 - In the account-based model, check if the balance is enough and if the suggested account nonce equals one plus the account nonce.
 This check also needs **State** (see below).

+You should also consider cases where each individual transaction may be valid; but cannot be valid together in the same block.
 ### State

 Ledger state, or **State**, is a collection of all the required information to check transactions.